-The Nuremberg-based interpreting and translation agency AP Fachübersetzungen offers its clients high-quality translation and interpreting services for the Russian language.
-Our friendly, committed and competent team of Russian interpreters, translators, editors, proofreaders and project managers is happy to provide you with professional advice and support.
-The language experts of our translation agency practise their profession with passion and an eye for detail.
-Our qualified and experienced Russian translators and interpreters specialize in the fields of medicine, pharmacy, law und technology.
-We are also happy to support you with certified Russian translations as your competent and reliable partner at any time.
+AP Fachübersetzungen offers its clients high-quality translation and interpreting services from and into the Russian language.
+Our friendly, committed and competent team of interpreters, translators, editors, proofreaders and project managers specializes in translations and interpreting projects in the areas of medicine, pharmacy, law and technology and is happy to support you.
+The language experts of our translation agency love languages and practise their profession with passion.
+At the same time, they have an eye for detail, but never lose sight of the big picture - the context of the text to be translated.
+Certified Russian translations are not a problem for our qualified and experienced specialist Russian translators.
+We are also happy to help you with time-sensitive projects.

 History of the Russian language

-The Russian language has its origins in the Old Russian language (also referred to as the Old East Slavic language).
+Today's Russian language has its origins in Old Russian, which is also referred to as the Old East Slavic language.
 Towards the end of the Middle Ages, Old East Slavic split into (East) Russian and Ruthenian (West Russian).
 During its development, the Russian language was heavily influenced by Church Slavic, the language of the orthodox church of the Russian Federation, and consequently has a lot in common, even today, with South Slavic languages such as Bulgarian or Slovenian.

 Russian uses the Cyrillic alphabet, which was developed in the 10th century AD in the territory of modern Bulgaria.
 Cyrillic is the writing system for many countries in Eastern Europe.
 It was implemented in several Eastern European languages during the spread of Christianity in the 10th century.